 One of the most exciting aspects of using oregano oil for dogs in place of traditional antibiotics (or in addition to traditional antibiotics) is that germs cannot become resistant to its effectiveness like they can with medicinal antibiotics.
 This resistance can result in “super-bugs” that are not treatable.
 Oregano oil for dogs holds great promise for solving this problem with Western medications.

 “Every time essential oils are harvested, they’re a little bit different because they are constantly changing,” explains Melissa Shelton, DVM, a holistic practitioner with a specific focus on essential oils for animals.
 “Their ability to function as antibiotics evolves just as bacteria evolve, because otherwise, the oils would become extinct.
 They must evolve in order to fight off evolving bacteria.
 Man-made drugs can’t do that.
-Once they’re created in a laboratory and patented, they remain the same forever.
+Once created in a laboratory and patented, they remain the same forever.
 So essential oils are amazing in that they continually evolve.”

 Or course, never use oregano oil for dogs in place of or in addition to antibiotics without checking in with your vet first.